• Skip to primary navigation

 It helps you avoid food waste and save money.
 Making a homemade stock from turkey is one of the most economical things you can do.
 Essentially, you’re getting all the flavor you possibly can from something you might otherwise chuck.
 Why buy canned or boxed broth when you can make it for practically free?

 Making stock from turkey is super easy!
 Stock is also one of the easiest culinary feats you can pull off.
 This recipe is really a non-recipe.
-You can change it up based on what vegetables and herbs you have on hand.
+As long as you have turkey bones and water, you can change it up based on what vegetables and herbs you have on hand.

 Stock from turkey is delicious.
 The resulting turkey stock adds rich flavor to soups, stews, sauces, and rice dishes.
 It’s richer than chicken stock, so you can even dilute it to stretch your savings even farther.